1.”I don’t know where to start”

 After studying, take time to determine whether you understand the concepts you’ve studied.
 Develop a list of questions after reading or reviewing each section.
 Especially develop questions for the concepts teachers emphasize during lectures.
 Also, determine how sections are related.
 Generate questions with section headings.
 For example, if you’re reviewing a section with the heading of “metabolic disorders,” make a list of questions about metabolic disorders, which could include: What causes these problems?
 How are they cured?
 What are common metabolic disorders?

 Organize the concepts you’re learning into outlines.
 It’s easier to learn new concepts when they’re effectively organized into manageable sections.
-Likewise, you’ll spend less time looking for information you want to review.
+Likewise, you’ll spend less time looking for the information you want to review.
 The following are tips for developing effective outlines: